main-branch/process_executer/README.md

 - A git commit-msg hook that validates your commit messages before they are accepted.

-  To activate the hook, you must have node installed and run `npm install`.
+  To activate the hook, you must have Node.js installed and run `npm install`.

 - A GitHub Actions workflow that will enforce the Conventional Commit standard as part of the continuous integration pipeline.